Elections in China: Village chiefs

 After taking power in 1978, Deng Xiaoping experimented with direct democracy at the local level.
 Villages have been traditionally the lowest level of government in China's complicated hierarchy of governance.
+Under the Organic Law of Village Committees, all of China's approximately 1 million villages are expected to hold competitive, direct elections for sub-governmental village committees.
+A 1998 revision to the law called for improvements in the nominating process and enhanced transparency in village committee administration.
+The revised law also explicitly transferred the power to nominate candidates to villagers themselves, as opposed to village groups or CCP branches.

-Many have criticized the locally elected representatives as serving as "rubber stamps", though during some eras the Communists have flirted with the idea of potentially allowing some competition.
+Many have criticized the locally elected representatives as serving as "rubber stamps", with the local CCP secretaries still holding the ultimate power, though during some eras the Communists have flirted with the idea of potentially allowing some competition.
 In the early 1980s, a few southern villages began implementing "Vote for your Chief" policies, in which free elections are intended to be held for the election of a village chief, who holds a lot of power and influence traditionally in rural society.
 Many of these multi-candidate elections were successful, involving candidate debates, formal platforms, and the initiation of secret ballot boxes.
-Initial reforms did not include universal suffrage, however presently, according to the constitution, eligible citizens above age 18 have the right to vote and be elected.
+Initial reforms did not include universal suffrage.
 Such an election comprises usually no more than 2000 voters, and the first-past-the-post system is used in determining the winner, with no restriction on political affiliation.
-The elections, held every three years, are always supervised by a higher level of government, usually by a County Government.
+The elections, initially held every three years but later changed to five, are always supervised by a higher level of government, usually by a county-level government.
 Part of the reason for these early elections was to shift the responsibility of ensuring good performance and reduced corruption of local leaders from the Chinese bureaucracy to the local villagers.

-Under the Organic Law of Village Committees, all of China's approximately 1 million villages are expected to hold competitive, direct elections for sub-governmental village committees.
-A 1998 revision to the law called for improvements in the nominating process and enhanced transparency in village committee administration.
-The revised law also explicitly transferred the power to nominate candidates to villagers themselves, as opposed to village groups or CCP branches.
-According to the Ministry of Civil Affairs, as of 2003 the majority of provinces had carried out at least four or five rounds of village elections.